playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Changing Injected Values from Child

-While mutating the injected value is intrinsically valuable, we often want to change the value from the child component instead of from the root.
-However, because dependency injection is usually unidirectional (from the parent to the child), we have to rely on specific functionality of the frameworks to enable this functionality.
+In the previous section, we showed how you're able to change the injected value from the root of the component.
+But what if we wanted to change the injected value from the child component instead of from the root?

+Because dependency injection _usually_ only goes in one direction (from the parent to the child) it's not immediately clear how we can do this.

-Let's see how that's done:
+Despite this, each framework provides us the tools to update injected values from the children themselves; Let's see how that's done:

 <!-- tabs:start -->

 ### React

-Before, we utilized the ability to use `useState` in our `Provider` in order to handle data changes from the parent provider.
+Previously we utilized the ability to use `useState` in our `Provider` in order to handle data changes from the parent provider.
+Continuing on this pattern, we'll utilize `useState` once again to handle changes in a child component.

-Luckily, React's `useContext` enables us to pass data of _any_ kind, functions included.
+This works because React's `useContext` enables us to pass data of _any_ kind, functions included.
 This means that we can pass both the getter and setter function of `useState`, like so:

 ```jsx